suxuekun/libpyiotcloud/README.md

     - Xiaomi (YeeLight mobile app) for Xiaomi's smart smart bulbs/smart plugs.

 However, these IoT platforms are tied up to their smart devices.
-Our IoT platform is generic for all smart devices and IoT devices that can be build on top of any MCU, but primarily using our in-house FT9XX MCUs.
+This IoT platform is generic for all smart devices and IoT devices that can be build on top of any MCU, but preferably using FT9XX MCUs.

 # Architecture